cityssm/tv-display-filesJSON/README.md

 The user could copy over the files, run the application, then refresh the browser.

 Right now, the generated json contains a filtered list of images in a property called "backgroundImages".

+## Usage

+If the JAR file is inside the same folder as the content:

+    > java -jar FilesJsonGenerator.jar

+If the JAR file is in a different folder:

+    > java -jar FilesJsonGenerator.jar path/to/folder